ServiceStackApps/typescript-server-events/README.md

 ### Calling Typed Web Services in node.js

-As we can expect making Typed API calls in node.js is the same as in a browser except the user data comes from a queryString instead of a HTML UI:
+As we can expect, making Typed API calls in node.js is the same as in a browser except the user data comes from a queryString instead of HTML Text INPUT fields:

 ```ts
 "/chat": (req,res) => {